TRUSTED PPP LOAN AND BANK FRAUD ATTORNEYS

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in wrongful death lawsuits.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
-Published on August 14, 2020, last updated on August 14, 2020.
+Published on August 14, 2020, last updated on May 17, 2023.

-Our SBA Fraud Lawyers Can Help
+Our SBA Bank Fraud Lawyers Can Help

 Currently, the U.S. Department of Justice (DOJ), the IRS (Internal Revenue Service), the Federal Bureau of Investigation (FBI), and the U.S. Small Business Administration Office of Inspector General (SBA-OIG) are all actively investigating businesses for PPP loan fraud.

-Federal loan fraud charges should not be taken lightly.
-If you or your business are under investigation for prospective fraud under the PPP loan, you must work with a skilled bank fraud attorney at Conoscienti & Ledbetter.
+Federal financial fraud charges should not be taken lightly.
+If you or your business are under investigation for prospective fraud under the PPP loan or have been charged with bank fraud, you must work with a skilled bank fraud attorney at Conoscienti & Ledbetter.

 Speak with trusted Bank Fraud Attorney today, for free.